ts-rest/ts-rest/apps/docs/docs/core/core.md

 ### Path Prefix

-The `pathPrefix` option allows you to add a prefix to URL paths, thereby promoting more modular and reusable routing logic.
-This feature is applied recursively, thereby facilitating the application of prefixes to nested contracts.
-In addition, when hovering over the contract, the prefixed path will appear at the beginning of the path.
+The `pathPrefix` option allows you to add a prefix to paths, allowing more modular and reusable routing logic.
+This feature is applied recursively, allowing the application of prefixes to nested contracts.
+In addition, when hovering over the contract, the prefixed path will appear at the beginning of the path for ease of use.

-Here is an example of how to utilize the `pathPrefix` option.
-In this scenario, the resulting path is `/api/v1/MyPath`.
+Here is an example of how to use the `pathPrefix` option.
+In this example, the resulting path is `/api/v1/MyPath`.

 ```typescript
 const c = initContract();